Doctor Russell wasted no time. It was nearly noon, when a good portion of the hospital's

 He watched Helena closely, considering what she said.
 He briefly recalled a rumor he'd

 heard about her.
-He never believed it, Helena always having been a strong minded individual,
+He never believed it, Helena always having been a strong minded individual, but someone told him that she spent two months in an institution after Lee's disappearance.
+'It's

 all very hush-hush.' that person had said.
 "I think I believe you, Helena." he finally said.